-- 1 September and 31 December 2018 (inclusive) reach compulsory school age on 31 December 2023, at the start of the spring term 2024. - 1 January and 31 March 2019 (inclusive) reach compulsory school age on 31 March 2024, at the start of the summer term 2024. - 1 April and 31 August 2019 (inclusive) reach compulsory school age on 31 August 2024, at the start of the new school year in September 2024.
+- 1 September and 31 December 2019 (inclusive) reach compulsory school age on 31 December 2024 and must be in full-time education at the start of the spring term 2025. - 1 January and 31 March 2020 (inclusive) reach compulsory school age on 31 March 2025, and must be in full-time education at the start of the summer term 2025. - 1 April and 31 August 2020 (inclusive) reach compulsory school age on 31 August 2025, and must be in full-time education at the start of the new school year in September 2025.

-Parents of summer born children (those born between 1 April and 31 August) who are particularly concerned about their child's readiness for school can request to delay their child's entry to Year R for an entire school year until September 2024.
+Parents of summer born children (those born between 1 April and 31 August) who are particularly concerned about their child's readiness for school can request to delay their child's entry to Year R for an entire school year until September 2025.
 This is called decelerated admission.
 In making such a request, parents would be expected to state clearly why they felt decelerated admission to Year R was in their child's best interests.
-It is recommended that parents considering such a request contact the local authority in the autumn term 2022 to ensure that an informed decision is made.
+It is recommended that parents considering such a request contact the local authority in the autumn term 2023 to ensure that an informed decision is made.
 Guidance on decelerated admission for summer born children, including how to make a request, is available on the County website at www.hants.gov.uk/ad-summerborn.